Children’s Ringette refers to all programs up to and including U10 and U12 programs introducing participants to the sport for the first time.

 Lead: Melanie Reimer (email@example.com)

-Ringette Ontario will be working with its members to develop a plan to adopt small-area games.
-This season, Guelph Ringette’s U7 program will be using small-area games and will be participating in the national initiative to gather feedback on different game formats in support of Ringette Ontario’s planning efforts.
-They will also be hosting events in February and March for other local organizations to experience small-area games.
+Ringette Ontario will be working with its members to develop a plan to adopt small-area games province wide starting in the 2020-2021 season.
+This season, pilot programs will run in associations to test the use of small-area games and will gather feedback on different game formats in support of Ringette Ontario’s planning efforts.

 Lead: Marie-Lyne Fortin (firstname.lastname@example.org)